Pre-registration NOW open for the 2022-2023 School year

 Spots are based on a first come first serve bases and are entered in the order that we receive them.
-Please note that your registration is not complete until you have paid the registration fee of $30 to Lewis Cass Elementary or online payments here.
+Once your registration is received, you will be contacted with the next steps.

 Little Kings Preschool is a quality and affordable Preschool program that makes the transition to Kindergarten much easier.
-We offer both full day and half day options that will help ensure your child is prepared and ex-cited to learn.
-Students who are 4 years old by August 1st are eligible to enroll.
+We offer morning or afternoon half day options that will help ensure your child is prepared and ex-cited to learn.
+Students who are 4 years old on or before August 1st are eligible to enroll.
+(A student may not turn 5 years old on or before April 30th of the current year.}

 - Scholarships available